Siegel-Lab/BioSmoother/Manual.md

 :kbd:`File->Presetting` allows performing analysis with predetermined settings.
 Three analyses are already preconfigured and available on Smoother for doing normalizations as in GRID-seq [#grid_seq1]_ [#grid_seq2]_ , RADICL-seq [#radicl_seq]_, as well as one for Hi-C data.
 It is also possible to save the current settings configured on Smoother as a new presetting.

 .. index:: Export, export full matrix instead of visible region, Export files to server instead of downloading them
+.. _export_tab:

 #### The Export subtab

 :kbd:`File->Export` allows to save the interactome data with the settings of the current session either as a TSV text file or as a picture in SVG or PNG format.
 It is possible to export only the visible region or the full heatmap using the :guilabel:`export full matrix instead of visible region` checkbox.
 -   The path for the exported files can be specified on the :guilabel:`Output Prefix` box.
 -   The format can be selected clicking on the :guilabel:`Format` dropdown.
--   If files need to be exported to the server instead of being downloaded, it is possible to tick the box :guilabel:`Export files to server instead of downloading them`
+-   If files need to be exported to the server instead of being downloaded, it is possible to check the box :guilabel:`Export files to server instead of downloading them` .
 -   The pixel size for coordinates, contigs, secondary axis and stroke width can be selected prior to export.
 -   When saving as TSV, 3 files are saved, one for the interactome, and one for each axis.

 Exporting with settings thus allows to save interactome data with all active filters, normalization, comparison between groups, and even virtual 4C analyses.

 .. index:: Info, Download current session